Kapiolani Manor

 No analysis available

-I looked for parking waitlist, waiting list, or join-the-list language and found nothing.
-The remarks instead repeatedly describe assigned parking stalls, so there is no public evidence of a waitlist system.
+I looked for parking waitlist or waiting-list wording and found none.
+The remarks instead describe assigned, included parking stalls, which suggests parking is available without a waitlist mention.

 No analysis available